somakeit/smib/smibhid/README.md

 - UI Logger captures timestamps of button presses and uploads to SMIB for logging and review of usage patterns
 - Space open relay pin optionally sets a GPIO to high or low when the space is open
 - Config file checker against config template - useful for upgrades missing config of new features
-- Over the air firmware updates
+- Over the air firmware updates - Web based management and display output on status
 - Web server for admin functions (Check info log messages or DHCP server for IP and default port is 80)
   - Home page with list of available functions
   - API page that details API endpoints available and their usage